 - Mix until dissolved, then cool to room temperature.

-- It can be stored at room temperature in a sealed container for several weeks.
+Simple syrup can be stored at room temperature in a sealed container for several weeks.
+You can also use it any kind of mixed drink, coffee, tea, or as soaking syrup for cakes.

 Serving Blood Orange Coconut Cream Soda